TransLinkForecasting/conda_env/README.md

-# Anaconda Environments
+# Conda Environments

 This repository contains instruction to set up standard environments for working with various Analytics projects.

 Each environment contains instruction to create a virtual environment, and install all the relevant requirements and packages.
 The purpose of virtual environments is to standardize code  version across developers and to minimize version conflicts.

-## Base Anaconda
+## Base Distribution

-The current Anaconda version is 2020.02, you can obtain it from [Anaconda.com](https://repo.anaconda.com/archive/Anaconda3-2020.02-Windows-x86_64.exe).
+The base version of Miniconda version is 4.8.3, you can obtain it from [Anaconda.com](https://repo.anaconda.com/miniconda/Miniconda3-py37_4.8.3-Windows-x86_64.exe).

 ## List of environments